shivannis/xandr-docs-public/xandr-docs/articles/invest/ctv-video-buying-best-practices.md

 ## Device targeting

 You can target specific OTT-capable or connected TV (CTV) devices such as Roku and AppleTV as well as game consoles via device targeting.
-To target these devices, select **Targeting > System > Device Model** on the line item.
+To target these devices, select **Targeting &gt; System &gt; Device Model** on the line item.
 Specific models are searchable in the targeting interface by brand name, model name, or model ID.

 ## Segment targeting